dragosbuhnila/Anki-add-IPA/README.md

     NOTE: my Anki installation as of dev time is Version 24.06.3 Python 3.9.18 Qt 6.6.2 PyQt 6.6.1, and AnkiConnect idk.

 4) Run the application:
-    1) If you closed the terminal, open it again in the folder (TODOinsert_folder_name), and run again `./.venv/Scripts/activate.ps1`
+    1) If you closed the terminal, open it again in the folder (Anki-add-IPA), and run again `./.venv/Scripts/activate.ps1`
     2) Run the actual app:
     ```python
     python ./main.py --app